joaopgrassi/blog/src/content/posts/2019/unit-testing-fluent-validation-ef-core/index.md

 When creating apps with EF Core and Fluent Validation, the validators can get out of sync with the entity configuration (field length, required and so on).
 I wanted an automatic way to find out when they do and the way I achieve it was by adding unit tests for the Validators.

-You can find the whole code over on GitHub: https://github.com/joaopgrassi/fluentvalidation-efcore-ruletesting.
-The interesting bits are `CustomerValidatorTests` and `TestExtensions`.
+You can find the whole code over on [GitHub](https://github.com/joaopgrassi/fluentvalidation-efcore-ruletesting).
+The interesting bits are [CustomerValidatorTests.cs](https://github.com/joaopgrassi/fluentvalidation-efcore-ruletesting/blob/main/tests/Shop.API.Tests/CustomerValidatorTests.cs) and [TestExtensions.cs](https://github.com/joaopgrassi/fluentvalidation-efcore-ruletesting/blob/main/tests/Shop.API.Tests/TestExtensions.cs).

 **Aside**: Fluent Validation is a well-known library in the .NET community for building strongly-typed validation rules.
 It's very common to see it being used in ASP.NET applications since it integrates quite nicely into the model-binding infrastructure.
 In case you are not familiar with Fluent Validation, I recommend you take a look at their [documentation](https://fluentvalidation.net/start) to learn more and come back later 😉